What if you had a better way to treat an opioid addiction?

 Morphine and other substances, however, can be more harmful if they are used as often as you use might methadone.
 Therefore, one of the best benefits of methadone is getting the treatment you need in a safer and more controlled way.

 When you have a specific problem, then it’s worth finding the right tool for the job.
-And when it comes to opioid addiction, the absolute best tool is methadone.
+And when it comes to opioid addiction, the effectiveness of methadone treatment is absolutely the best tool.

 Various studies have shown that methadone is the best way to help opioid addicts move away from harmful substances like heroin or even opioid medications.
 And you get complete and utter relief from the symptoms of withdrawal, helping your mind and body recover from harmful addiction.